Molecular-Nanophotonics/Building-pip-Packages/Sphinx-Documentation.md

 # Sphinx Documentation

-Sphinx is an Python package for automated documentation, such as:
+Sphinx is an Python package for automated documentation.

 ```